MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/set-up-teams.md

 This document explains the deployment required for different scenarios.

-## Enable someone to join a Remote Assist call on a one-time basis using the Teams desktop app
+## Enable someone to join a Remote Assist call on a one-time basis using Teams

-The licensed Remote Assist user can [set up a Teams meeting](./join-meeting-hololens.md) and invite the collaborator.
-Then, the licensed Remote Assist HoloLens user [joins the meeting using the Remote Assist HoloLens app](join-meeting-hololens.md).
-The Teams desktop user sees the meeting invitation in their Outlook calendar or Teams calendar.
+The licensed Remote Assist HoloLens user can [set up a Teams meeting](./join-meeting-hololens.md) and invite the collaborator.
+Then, the licensed Remote Assist user [joins the meeting using the Remote Assist HoloLens app](join-meeting-hololens.md).
+The Teams user sees the meeting invitation in their Outlook calendar or Teams calendar.
 They right-click the meeting invitation and select **Join Teams meeting**.
 The web browser might launch and display options for joining the meeting.
 To join via Teams application, select **Launch it now**.

-> [!Note]
-> Only a Remote Assist user and Teams desktop users can join a meeting.
-Remote Assist mobile users and Teams mobile users cannot join a meeting.

 ## Enable someone to make calls to and receive calls from a Remote Assist user long-term